© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fron Ucha Burial Chamber is a scheduled monument protected by Cadw under reference CM058.
 View the official record →

-Fron Ucha Burial Chamber is a Neolithic chambered tomb situated in Carmarthenshire, Wales, and represents a significant example of prehistoric funerary architecture from the fourth and third millennia BCE.
+Fron Ucha Burial Chamber is a Neolithic chambered tomb located in Carmarthenshire, Wales, dating to the prehistoric period when megalithic burial monuments were constructed across Britain and Ireland.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM058.

 Fron Ucha Burial Chamber dates from the prehistoric period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fron Ucha Burial Chamber is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM058.